 However, there are a couple of things you’ll need to know.

 - Ooni recipes favor the metric system, so you may feel a little lost for a moment if you’re like me who lives in the American world of cups and teaspoons.
 It may be time to invest in a digital kitchen scale while you get acclimated.

 - Ever heard of “00” flour?
 I certainly hadn’t.
 I’ve learned that it’s basically the secret ingredient to a good Neapolitan pizza crust.
 And it turns out hunting down “00” flour during the dog days of COVID-19 proved to be extra challenging.
 Fortunately, it seems like the supply is now recovering making it a little easier to find.

 - Get yourself a dough proofing tray that can fit in the fridge.
 It will be your best friend when you go to separate your dough into individual balls and don’t want them all to run into each other.

-Other Ooni Must-Have Accessories:
+Our Recommended Ooni Accessories:

 There are tons of different accessories available to use alongside the Ooni pizza ovens.
 Carts to host the pizza ovens, covers to protect them, various sizes and styles of pizza peel options, Ooni infrared thermometer, products to aid in cleaning, and cookware to expand your cooking options beyond just delicious pizza.
 The options can seem overwhelming and the investment can add up quickly.
 We’ve added quite a few accessories to our collection over the past couple of years and have put together an article walking you through our favorite Ooni accessories and which ones you can do without.